The 33rd Annual Representative Conference (ARC) will take place on 18-19 June 2024 at the Midland Hotel, Manchester.

 The Annual Representative Conference (ARC) is an opportunity for the CSP’s members to meet for two days to discuss and debate matters of importance to the profession.
 Delegates vote on motions to propose CSP policy and action to advise CSP Council on future policies and campaigns.
-There is also the presentation ceremony for the winners of Rep of the Year awards.

 What are motions?